 Existing Business Services

 Existing businesses create the most new jobs in communities and Katy Area EDC recognizes the impact and importance of those businesses in the area.
-The EDC directs a business retention and expansion program that has been in place for the past 12 years.
-Site and building selection, financing, workforce recruitment and training, tax and non-tax incentives and facilitating access to state and local programs are the types of assistance we provide.
-The EDC works closely with its economic development allies on projects.
+The EDC directs a business retention and expansion program that has been in place for the past 13 years.
+The types of assistance we provide include site and building selection, financing, economic impact analysis, workforce recruitment and training, tax and non-tax incentives and facilitating access to state and local programs.
+The EDC works closely with its economic development allies on slected projects.

 Katy Area EDC, working with local Workforce Solutions personnel, can help existing or new companies apply for workforce incentives such as the "Skills Development Grant" program through Houston Community College or other programs offered from the Texas Workforce Commission.